Pursuing Original Research in the Field of Veterinary Medicine

 Ross University School of Veterinary Medicine research programs provide students with the opportunity to conduct original, faculty-supervised research in the fields of veterinary medicine.

-The Veterinary PhD by Research degree program is based on supervised research over a period of three years full-time.
+The Veterinary PhD by Research degree program is based on supervised research over a period of three years full-time or six years part-time.
 Progress monitoring is conducted throughout the study period and the student will be asked to demonstrate satisfactory progress at set milestones.
 The award of a PhD by Research is determined on the basis of a submitted dissertation, not exceeding 100,000 words, and an externally-assessed oral examination.

 How is Veterinary Research Evaluated?